DKIM Authentication: Digital Signatures and Security Gaps

 Critical Security Warning: DKIM signatures can be valid while the visible sender is completely spoofed!
 Always implement DMARC with strict alignment (adkim=s) to prevent this attack vector.

-Common Mistakes: Using weak RSA-1024 keys, not rotating keys regularly, signing too few headers, ignoring signature failures, and assuming DKIM alone prevents spoofing.
-Always pair with DMARC!
+Common Mistakes: Using RSA keys below 2048-bit (RFC 8301 violation), not rotating keys annually, selective header signing allowing unsigned header modifications, ignoring signature failures, and assuming DKIM alone prevents spoofing without DMARC alignment!

 DKIM Security Analysis